PSP-Archive/ARK-4/README.md

 - `Plugin` support for `PSP` games, `PS1` games and `VSH` (XMB), including the ability to enable and disable plugins `per-game`.

+- `Region Free` playback of `UMD Video` on all PSP models.
+Change the region of your `UMD` drive on-the-fly.

 - Compatible with all `PSP` models on firmwares `6.60` and `6.61`.

 - Compatible with all `PS Vita` models on firmware `2.10` up to `3.74`, either official firmware or Henkaku/h-encore.